 If you are still not satisfied, contact an ombudsman.

 - Long-term care ombudsmen advocate on behalf of residents of nursing homes and other long-term care facilities.
 They monitor care and conditions, and can help resolve problems or file complaints.
 Nursing homes are required to post the phone number of the ombudsman in a visible and accessible location.
 Click on the link above to get the number for your state long-term care ombudsman.

 For more information:

-Medicare''s brochure, Medicare and Your Mental Health Benefits, describes inpatient and outpatient mental health services covered by Medicare.
-To download it in PDF, click here.
-(If you do not have the free PDF reader installed on your computer, download it here.)
+Medicare's brochure, Medicare and Your Mental Health Benefits, describes inpatient and outpatient mental health services covered by Medicare.
+Download it in PDF.
+(If you do not have the free PDF reader installed on your computer, get it online.)

-Call the National Alliance for the Mentally Ill''s HelpLine at 1-800-950-NAMI for information, referrals and resources on mental health issues.
+Call the National Alliance on Mentally Illness's HelpLine at 1-800-950-NAMI for information, referrals and resources on mental health issues.